 People living in regional and remote areas have poorer oral health than those in major cities, with oral health status generally declining as remoteness increases.
 A lack of effective policy and health system commitment towards rural oral health results in these significant oral health disparities.
 Multiple factors including availability of dental and oral health practitioners, geographical location, costs of treatment, water fluoridation and patient preferences and attitudes are all contributing factors.Â

-ADA NSW responded to the NSW Parliamentary inquiry into health outcomes and access to the health and hospital services in regional, remote and rural NSW.
-Read our response here.
+In 2021, ADA NSW responded to the NSW Parliamentary inquiry into health outcomes and access to the health and hospital services in regional, remote and rural NSW.
+ADA NSW was also represented at community hearings for the NSW Special Commission of Inquiry into Healthcare Funding in 2024.

 Tooth decay, obesity and diabetes continue to be major health problems for the Australian community.
 One in two Australians regularly exceed the World Health Organization recommendation to limit added sugar to 10% of daily intake (equivalent to 12 teaspoons of sugar).
 Sugary drinks are the largest contributor to added sugars in the diet with young Australians (especially males) the highest consumers.
 ADA NSW supports the introduction of a Sugar Tax by the Australian government with the revenue directed towards public awareness campaigns and other initiatives to assist all Australians in achieving healthier diets.